POSTPONEMENT of the Elementary Musical Presentation "RATS"

 Access is now available to Duanesburg’s eSchoolData Portals using mobile devices, with separate and specific logins for parents and students.
 READ MORE

 Kindergarten screening & registration

 Screening for next fall’s kindergarten classes will be held March 25 and 26 at the elementary school.
-A mailing with required registration documentation will be sent Feb.
-3. All registration paperwork is due Feb.
+A mailing with required registration documentation was sent Feb.
+3, and registration paperwork was due Feb.
 28. READ MORE (PDF)